-All students are required to use the designated web-based database, evaluation, and tracking system (i.e., MedHub) throughout their SCPEs.
-This system will ensure students are meeting program expectations and are able to acquire the competencies needed for clinical practice.
-Clinical patient encounter data will be collected via this system and will include, but not be limited to, preceptor and site demographics, student logging of patient encounters, and graded and ungraded student and preceptor evaluations.
-Student logging of all patient encounters via this system will allow for prompt review and evaluation of student progress toward meeting the SCPE objectives.
-The monitoring of this system will allow the Director of Clinical Education and other faculty/staff members to review, analyze, and document student and preceptor experiences and concerns.
+All students are required to use the designated web-based evaluation and tracking system, MedHub, throughout their SCPEs.
+This system is used to ensure that students are meeting program expectations and progressing toward the competencies required for clinical practice.

+MedHub will be used to collect clinical data, including-but not limited to-student logging of patient encounters, preceptor and site demographics, and both graded and ungraded student and preceptor evaluations.
+Students are expected to log all patient encounters and clinical hours exclusively within this system.

+Regular logging via MedHub allows for timely review of student progress toward SCPE learning objectives.
+It also enables the Director of Clinical Education and designated program faculty or staff to monitor, review, and address student performance, preceptor feedback, and any site-related concerns.